backdrop-contrib/backdrop-drush-extension/README.md

 Installation
 ------------

+This project requires that you use the "8.x" branch of drush (https://github.com/drush-ops/drush/tree/8.x).
+Neither older versions of drush nor the new 9.x or master branches will work with this extension.

+If you are using composer to install drush, you can run the following command to require the 8.x version:
+`composer global require drush/drush:8.x`

 To install the Backdrop integration for Drush, clone or download this project into any location that supports Drush commands.
 The most common location for